api integrations erp

 • A presence on an industrial-supply marketplace

 They operate two legal entities, hold inventory in three warehouses, and outsource fulfillment.
-This is an illustrative composite, not a real company, but the shape is one I see often.
+This is a composite company, but the integration shape is common enough to be useful: Odoo owns core records, while revenue, marketplace fees, and fulfillment status live partly elsewhere.

 The problem: the finance lead spent the first three days of every month assembling a board pack from spreadsheet exports.
 The numbers never quite reconciled, because the e-commerce platform and Odoo disagreed about whether shipping counted as revenue.
 Sales managers needed two logins to see marketplace performance.
 The CEO wanted weekly visibility and was getting monthly, at best.